joinpursuit/Pursuit-Core-Web/html_css_dom/the_internet/README.md

 Every time you load a web page, some requests are made.
 We can look at all of the requests using the browser's devtools network tab.

-* Open any website. example: [main curriculum page](https://github.com/joinpursuit/Pursuit-Core-Web)
+* Open any website, like the [main curriculum page](https://github.com/joinpursuit/Pursuit-Core-Web)
-* Open the devtools
+* Open the devtools (Cmd-Shift-i)
 * Click the `Network` tab
 * Refresh the page